Polkadot-Blockchain-Academy/pba-content/faculty_resources/7-Grading-scheme-slides.md

 ## 🤙 1on1 checking pre-UCB

-- Modules to meet with Nuke to cover their [key milestones](https://hackmd.io/aE6i_ZQpSwaOSfHVpApOcg?both)
+- Modules to meet with Nuke to cover their key milestones (???)

 ---v